Smoking Cessation - Prevention Summary Table

 Measure

-Attempt to quit: The percentage of adult smokers aged 18 years and older who attempted smoking cessation within the past 12 months.
-The attempt-to-quit measure includes both current smokers who smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as recent former smokers, who quit smoking less than or equal to 1 year ago.
+Attempt to quit: The percentage of adults (aged 18 years and older) who attempted to quit smoking within the past 12 months.
+The numerator of this measure includes both people who currently smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as people who quit smoking less than or equal to 1 year ago.
+The denominator of this measure includes all adults who smoked 12 months prior to the survey.

-The percentage of adult smokers (aged 18 years and older) who have seen a physician in the past 12 months and report that the physician advised them to quit smoking.
+The percentage of adults who smoke (aged 18 years and older) and have seen a physician in the past 12 months who report that the physician advised them to quit smoking.

-Denominator: The three measures presented here (“Any Cessation Aid,” “Any Cessation Medication,” and “Any Cessation Counseling”) use a common denominator for any given data time point consisting of current smokers at time of interview who report a quit attempt during the past 12 months and recent former smokers who quit smoking within the past 12 months.
+The three measures presented here (“Any Cessation Treatment,” “Any Cessation Medication,” and “Any Cessation Counseling”) use a common denominator consisting of people who smoke at the time of interview and report a quit attempt during the past 12 months as well as people who formerly smoked but quit smoking within the past 12 months.
+The numerators for each measure consist of individuals reporting the following behaviors:

 Desired Direction Rising Rising Rising

-Trends and Most Recent Estimates In 2020, 53.9% of adult smokers attempted to quit smoking within the past year.
-In 2018 to 2019, 69.5% of adult smokers who had seen a physician during the past 12 months reported being advised by that doctor to quit smoking.
-In 2018 to 2019, 33.7% of smokers aged 18 years and older who attempted to quit in the past year used a smoking cessation aid in the quit attempt.
+Trends and Most Recent Estimates In 2022, 53.0% of adults who smoke attempted to quit smoking within the past year.
+In 2018/2019, 69.5% of adults who smoked and had seen a physician during the past 12 months reported being advised by that doctor to quit smoking.
+In 2018/2019, 33.7% of adults aged 18 years and older who smoke and attempted to quit in the past year used a smoking cessation treatment in the quit attempt.

 Year Range 2003-2019